 When I first got into raising goats on our hobby farm, I never really considered all the parts I would need to learn.
-One of those parts is breeding goats and bucks in rut.
+Sure, I was aware of the importance of feeding them, I knew the difference between straw and hay, I even had a good grasp on goat fencing.
+One part, however, wasn’t yet in my wheelhouse.
+That was all the parts that I needed to be aware of with breeding my goats and preparing my buck for rut.

 Disclaimer: In accordance with FDA guidelines, the information and products offered on this website are not intended to diagnose, treat, cure, or prevent any disease.